openshift/enhancements/enhancements/network/persistent-ips-sdn-secondary-networks.md

 #### Failure Modes

-The feature is compartimentalized in order to protect the default cluster network.
+The feature is compartmentalized in order to protect the default cluster network.
 It will not impact it in any way.

 Performance impacts will impact IP address assignment in the network's scope,